 We visited the Totem Heritage Center and learned a little bit more about the Native American Tlingit Tribes and the history behind the totems… amazing stories.
 Then we walked on down to Historic Creek Street in downtown Ketchikan.
 It was the infamous red-light district up until the mid 1950’s.
 Today it is a charming boardwalk filled with tons of souvenir gift shops… and, of course, we purchased a few trinkets to bring back a little bit of Alaska with us!!

 We caught our plane in Ketchikan at 7pm and arrived back in Dallas early Sunday morning!

 Our Alaska Adventure complete… we would not change one thing!
 Choosing to cruise with Un-Cruise and AdventureSmith to explore the wild beauty of Alaska was the best thing we ever did!
 If you are even thinking about it, our advice is to drop everything and book it now!
 You will never regret your decision, not for a single moment!

 As for Leroy, myself and our good friends, we are spoiled forever by the wonderful crew, outstanding service, and unbelievably pristine ports of call this week past on the Wilderness Discoverer.

 Are you surprised to know that we are already dreaming of our next Un-Cruise trip?
 Can’t wait for new Adventures to begin…

 This Travel Journal submitted by Jane Schraceo details her Alaska Small Ship Cruise with AdventureSmith Explorations.
-Read more small ship cruise reviews for more insights from our alumni travelers and experts, or contact one of our Adventure Specialists to learn more about our Alaska trips: 1-877-620-2875
+Read more small ship cruise reviews for more insights from our alumni travelers and experts, or contact one of our Adventure Specialists to learn more: 1-877-620-2875